-This recipe for Sea Palm Strudel comes courtesy of Ravens, a stellar vegan restaurant at the singular Stanford Inn in Mendocino California.
+This recipe for Sea Palm Strudel comes courtesy of Ravens, the renowned vegan restaurant at the Stanford Inn in Mendocino California.

 4 oz sea palm, soaked for 5 minutes in enough warm water to cover